 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
-Duration of each test shall be one and a half hours. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
+Duration of each test shall be one and half hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
 Question paper will consist of 3 questions, each carrying 20 marks. - 2.
-Question number 1 will be compulsory and based on maximum contents of the syllabus

-3. Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3)
+Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
+Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3) - 4.
+Total three questions need to be solved.